 - well written and optimised for consuming on the web (hint: search engines, keywords, hashtags, etc).

 Social media it seems can be a blessing and a curse.
 Done blindly or out of peer pressure or for self-centred motives it can become a bit of a burden, purely manufactured activity, logistical nightmare and some might argue waste of time.

 However, I believe that if you really focus on getting clear on your cause, why it matters and how social media can make a meaningful difference to your business, it can become a wonderful tool to learn, connect and to get your message out into the world.

 Social media is not an essential per se, a compelling vision and purpose for it is, and this is usually a result of being really clear about your cause, uniqueness and difference it makes.
-In my own terms this is what I refer to as the life-force of your business.
+In my own words this is what I refer to as the life-force of your business.

 “No matter how good the team or how efficient the methodology, if we’re not solving the right problem, the project fails.”–Woody Williams

 Need help bringing the life-force to your business?